 Among these, Ignorance, Hatred and Avarice – termed as the Three Poison – are depicted in the hub of the Tibetan Mandala Samsara Wheel.
 The three are symbolized as: Ignorance as a Pig; Hatred as a Snake; and Avarice (often also interpreted as Craving) as a Rooster.

 Before finishing let me touch on another important appendix to happiness – laughter.
 How does laughter fit in the paradigm of happiness?
 Among many types of laughter – one is an expression of the positive emotional state of mind representing joy and happiness (it originates in pleasant smiles, and burst into laughters when surprised by something unexpected, but joyous; like the funny and laughter provoking acts of Victor Borge, 1909 - 2000).
-It is a way of letting the joyful emotion go public – sometimes indicating, take it easy and let go – way of sharing it with the surrounding people – contagiously binding all together – let’s say like the genuine, sweet and heavenly laughter of Dolly Parton (1946 - ), or of Kate Hudson (1979 - ).
+It is a way of letting the joyful emotion go public – sometimes indicating, take it easy and let go – way of sharing it with the surrounding people – contagiously binding all together – let’s say like the genuine, sweet and heavenly smile and laughter of Olivia Newton-John (1948 - 2022), Dolly Parton (1946 - ), or of Kate Hudson (1979 - ).
 It is a very healthy and powerful outpour – and must be enjoyed by opening up to the fullest while the emotion lasts.
 In Charlie Chaplin’s (1889 – 1977) word: a day without laughter is a day wasted.
 Coming back to Victor Hugo, in his words, laughter is the sun that drives winter from the human face.

 I have included an image of laughing human figures, A-Maze-Ing Laughter installed in Vancouver, British Columbia in 2009.
 They were sculpted by famous Chinese artist Yue Minjun (1962 - ), and he wished: may this sculpture inspire laughter, playfulness and joy in all who experience it.
 A Chinese Buddhist monk named Pu-Tai (~ 1000 CE) with his pot belly and a face full of laughter – became so popular and legendary that, his image is often confused (mostly by people unfamiliar with Buddhism) with the historical Buddha, and has led to the development of superstitions that whoever rubs his belly is blessed with good luck.